Dogwood Blossoms

 Our single-family home community is in Fairfax County, Virginia, 22 miles west of downtown Washington, 10 miles from Washington-Dulles International Airport, and conveniently located just minutes off of I-66 between Routes 28 and 29.

-Belle Pond Farm is a well established Centreville, VA, neighborhood surrounded by nearby shopping malls, restaurants, county parks, golf courses, churches, movie theaters, Cub Run Recreation Center, etc. Children who live in Belle Pond Farm may attend Cub Run Elementary, Stone Middle, and Westfield High schools, all part of the Fairfax County Public Schools system.
+Belle Pond Farm is a well established Centreville, Va., neighborhood surrounded by nearby shopping malls, restaurants, county parks, golf courses, churches, movie theaters, Cub Run Recreation Center, etc. Children who live in Belle Pond Farm may attend Cub Run Elementary, Stone Middle, and Westfield High schools, all part of the Fairfax County Public Schools system.

 The community consists of 191 homes on a parcel of land conveyed to the Belle Pond Farm Homeowners Association.
 The Association is a non-stock, non-profit corporation.
-Each homeowner automatically becomes a member of the Association, with one vote per-lot.
+Each homeowner automatically becomes a member of the Association, with one vote per lot.

-The HOA is managed by a Board of Directors which consists of three annually elected members.
+The HOA is managed by a Board of Directors, which consists of three annually elected members.
 With this Board, appointed Treasurer, Architectural, and Website chairpersons volunteer their time and efforts to serve the Belle Pond Farm community.

 News…